 Without leads, you have no customers.
 Without customers, you have no business.

 The key is to be strategic about your lead generation efforts and target the right people.
-That way, you’ll build a foundation of qualified leads with a higher potential for lifetime-customer value.
+That way, you’ll build a foundation of qualified B2B sales leads with a higher potential for lifetime-customer value.

 How do I find qualified leads?

 B2B lead gen can be a tough nut to crack when you’re just getting started in your sales planning.
-Where do you even start looking when you need qualified B2B leads?
+Where do you even start looking when you need qualified leads?
 And once you’ve found them, how can you be sure they’re actually qualified?
 Here are a few tips to get you started on your B2B lead gen journey and on your way to getting more leads.

 Uncover sales criteria or buyer personas

 Generating leads is essential to the success of any business.
-Did you know that the average small business fails to convert 79% of B2B leads to a sale, though?
+Did you know that the average small business fails to convert 79% of generating leads for B2B to a sale, though?
 Far too many B2B marketers make the mistake of failing to define their target audience properly.
-As a result, they waste valuable time and resources chasing down leads that will never convert.
+As a result, they waste valuable time and resources to get B2B leads that will never convert.

 Develop lead lists